© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bwlch-y-Cibau Enclosure is a scheduled monument protected by Cadw under reference MG210.
 View the official record →

-Bwlch-y-Cibau Enclosure is a prehistoric monument located in Wales, designated as a scheduled ancient monument under Cadw reference SAM MG210.
+Bwlch-y-Cibau Enclosure is a prehistoric monument located in Wales and designated as a scheduled ancient monument under the reference Cadw SAM MG210.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG210.

 Bwlch-y-Cibau Enclosure dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bwlch-y-Cibau Enclosure is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG210.